 Morpho Tours is a private company that I reached out to as well.
 They have shared vans in addition to private van services.
 Prices are still quite a bit higher than taking local transport, but it is a good compromise between the cost of a private driver and the inconvenience of public buses.

 A third option on getting around Costa Rica is to book a family tour.
 You can book a private tour like I mentioned above with Il Viaggio Travel or you can also look to join a group tour with a company like Intrepid Travel.
 Intrepid offers family focused tours for teens, kids of all ages as well as tours for parents traveling on their own with their kids.
 If you are not interested in planning your own itinerary and would like to experience Costa Rica with other kids, this is a great option to explore.
 Read more about our 15 day Costa Rica family vacation with Intrepid to see if it’s right for you.

 Where to Stay in Costa Rica with Kids

 Costa Rica is not a particularly cheap destination compared to its neighbors in Central America, however, it offers a multitude of accomodation options fit for all budget levels.
 We have stayed in everything from basic guesthouses to 4 and 5 star hotels on our visits.
+There are some great all inclusive properties as well that families might consider.
 While this is not an exhaustive list, here are some of our favorite places that we have tried in the most popular locations in the country.

 Family Friendly Hotels in San Jose